jsimkins2/geog473-673/Advanced_R/Week3_ggplot2.md

 ### Quick tutorial - Correlation Plots

 Correlation plots show correlation coefficients across variables.
 For example, we expect shortwave radiation and temperature to have high a high correlation coefficient because generally speaking when the a lot of sunlight is received at the surface, temperature increases.
-There's a handy package called `corrplot` that caluclates correlation coefficients quickly and intuitively.
-We'll need to install this package and run our dataframe through it.
-One last thing...we'll need to calculate the residual values - that is the distance between actual data and the trendline.
-It's another way to express error.
-For this quick tutorial, let's use the Willow Creek meteorology data we were just using.
+There’s a handy package called `corrplot` that caluclates correlation coefficients quickly and intuitively.
+We’ll need to install this package and run our dataframe through it.
+One last thing…we’ll need to calculate the residual values - that is the distance between actual data and the trendline.
+It’s another way to express error.
+For this quick tutorial, let’s use the Willow Creek meteorology data we were just using.

 ``` r
 library(corrplot)